 Madlyn Gleich Primoff is a Partner in Kaye Scholer’s Bankruptcy & Restructuring Department and a Member of the Firm’s Executive Committee.
-She has 25 years experience representing lending groups, global financial institutions, creditors’ committees, private equity funds and hedge funds in out-of-court bankruptcies, workouts and restructurings, pre-arranged Chapter 11 cases, contentious Chapter 11 cases and related litigation matters.
+She has more than 25 years of experience representing lending groups, global financial institutions, creditors’ committees, private equity funds and hedge funds in out-of-court bankruptcies, workouts and restructurings, pre-arranged Chapter 11 cases, contentious Chapter 11 cases and related litigation matters.
 Madlyn brings a disciplined and highly intellectual approach to her matters, with a particular focus on energy and infrastructure, consumer products, structured products, project finance, entertainment, media, shipping, and health care (including device manufacturing and distribution).

 She has substantial cross-border bankruptcy experience (including Chapter 15 cases and parallel proceedings) and regularly handles the accompanying litigation.
 In real estate-related bankruptcy and insolvency matters, Madlyn has represented secured lenders, mezzanine lenders, preferred equity holders, developers and funders of Chapter 11 plans.

-Madlyn’s vast experience working with complex structures, combined with a deep understanding of the regulatory issues that industries such as transportation, energy, infrastructure and financial services face, offers clients numerous benefits.
-Madlyn is considered an “Expert” in Insolvency and Restructuring, as evidenced by her inclusion in Legal Media Group’s Expert Guide: Women in Business Law 2013, a guide determined exclusively by peer recommendations.
-She is also recognized in New York by Chambers USA 2014 for Bankruptcy/Restructuring as well as Best Lawyers 2015 for her work in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Madlyn’s vast experience working with complex structures, combined with a deep understanding of the regulatory issues that industries such as transportation, energy, communications, infrastructure and financial services face, offers clients numerous benefits.
+Madlyn is considered an “Expert” in Insolvency and Restructuring, as evidenced by her inclusion in Legal Media Group’s Expert Guide: Women in Business Law 2013 and 2014, a guide determined exclusively by peer recommendations.
+She is recognized in New York by Chambers USA 2014 for Bankruptcy/Restructuring as well as Best Lawyers 2015 for her work in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

-- Representing an ad hoc committee of noteholders in restructuring €275 million of Ideal Standard’s indebtedness, which involves the intricate application of Luxembourg, English and New York law.
+- Represented an ad hoc committee of noteholders in restructuring €275 million of Ideal Standard’s indebtedness, which involves the intricate application of Luxembourg, English and New York law.

-- Representing global financial institution as Administrative Agent, Arranger and Lender in Chapter 11 restructuring involving $13B of indebtedness incurred by major publication and broadcasting conglomerate.
+- Represented global financial institution as Administrative Agent, Arranger and Lender in Chapter 11 restructuring involving $13B of indebtedness incurred by major publication and broadcasting conglomerate.